Skip to main content

 IMG_5069

 Engineer Willy Joe Jones at the throttle of his 0-6-0 hustles an express mail train back to the yard.
-He shows off some fast running for the crew of the B&O Hudson that just terminated the run, having handed off the cars to the 0-6-0.
+He shows off what he thinks is some fast running for the crew of the B&O Hudson that just terminated the run, having handed off the cars to the 0-6-0.
 Ol' Willy Joe is quite the showman with his 0-6-0 .... just look how shined up he keeps it!
-Willy can be seen after hours at the round house just polishing every square inch of that locomotive.
+Willy can be seen after hours at the round house polishing every square inch of that locomotive.
 I think they fell in love at first whistle blast!

 Attachments